The Liberty Bell Memorial Museum

 As the whale slowly suffocates and sinks to the bottom of the sea, the hunters dive deep beneath the surface to harvest their kill.
 Over time, the Ais have developed bony growths in their ears that equalize underwater pressure.

 Outsiders arrive from Spain in 1513, claiming and naming this place of flowers as their own.
 They come in search of a spring that will grant eternal youth to those who bathe in its waters.
 The 200 Spaniards plan to establish a farming colony.
 Instead, their leader finds an Ais arrow through his thigh.
 He retreats to Cuba and dies at 62.

 After the Spanish come the French.
 Then the British.
 Then the Spanish again — forcing enslaved Ais divers to salvage shipwrecks in the cape.
 Two centuries of war and disease and hope and peace follow.
 By the time 13 colonies to the north declare independence from Britain, the Ais have all but disappeared.

 In 1876, three formerly enslaved couples are among the first pioneers to establish a community in what will soon become Melbourne, now called Crane Creek.
 They are Mary Silas and Wright Brothers, Carrie and Balaam Allen, and Leah and Captain Peter Wright.
 Captain Wright becomes the area’s first postal carrier and largest landowner.

-Crane Creek is renamed a few years later in tribute to its first postmaster, Englishman Cornthwaite John Hector, know for telling tales of his exploits in Melbourne, Australia.
+Crane Creek is renamed a few years later in tribute to its first postmaster, Englishman Cornthwaite John Hector, known for telling tales of his exploits in Melbourne, Australia.

 At the end of Legendary Lane stands the ghost of a tree.
 Today, the street is lined with 17 well-manicured ranch-style homes and ends quietly at a cul-de-sac.
 Unless you live here or you’re lost, you’re not likely to find yourself on Legendary Lane.

 On a bright July morning in 1926, the last Black man to be hanged from this tree swings gently in the ocean breeze.